History of Brisbane Bullets in Timeline

 November 2013: NBL Prioritizes Bullets Return

-March 2014: #BringBackTheBullets Campaign
+March 2014: #BringBackTheBullets Campaign Launch

-2014: NBL hopes for Brisbane franchise return
+2014: NBL Hopes for Brisbane Franchise Return

-September 2015: Bullets Return to NBL
+September 2015: Bullets Return Announced for 2016-17 Season

-In September 2015, it was announced that the Bullets would return to the NBL for the 2016–17 season, adopting maroon and gold as their primary colors and returning to the Brisbane Convention & Exhibition Centre.
+In September 2015, moves were put in place for the Bullets to return to the NBL for the 2016–17 season, adopting maroon and gold colors and returning to the Brisbane Convention & Exhibition Centre.

-2016: Return to NBL
+2016: Brisbane Bullets Return to NBL

-2017: Traditional colors return
+2017: Traditional Colors Return

 2019: Relocation to Nissan Arena

-June 2024: Return to Brisbane Entertainment Centre
+June 2024: Return to Brisbane Entertainment Centre Announced

-In June 2024, the Brisbane Bullets announced that they would return to the Brisbane Entertainment Centre for the 2024–25 NBL season.
+In June 2024, the Bullets announced that they would return to the Brisbane Entertainment Centre for the 2024–25 NBL season.